Healthiest Raw Cookie Dough

 - Celtic sea salt

 - Cacao nibs, optional

-- Mix your coconut flour with about ¼ the amount of ground flax, chia, or a combination of both.
-I generally begin with about 1 cup worth (or a good scoop) of coconut flour and then go from there.
-The flax and chia is what helps bind the dough together, while adding lots of great nutrients and texture!
+Mix coconut flour with about ¼ the amount of ground flax and/or chia.
+I generally begin with about 1 cup of coconut flour and then go from there.
+The flax and chia is what helps bind the dough together, while adding lots of great nutrients and texture.

-- Add enough water to the date paste to make thinner, more like a syrup.
+Add enough water to the date paste to make thinner, more like a syrup.
 Begin adding this date "syrup" to the mixture until it easily sticks together.
 Test your dough by pressing a handful between your fingers.
-If it falls apart, add more syrup or water (if it's sweet enough).
+If it falls apart, add more syrup or water.
 If it sticks together well, it's perfect.

 Disclaimer: Some of the links in this post are affiliate links, which means that I will earn a commission if you make a purchase through the link.
 It is at no additional cost to you!
 You can read more on my disclaimer page.
 Thank you for your support!